-- Visitor restrictions emergency department and clinics: Only one healthy primary caregiver will be permitted per patient in the emergency department, urgent care centers, specialty clinics, surgical centers and all other Phoenix Children’s sites.
+- Visitor restrictions emergency department and clinics: Only one healthy primary caregiver will be permitted per patient in the emergency department, urgent care centers, specialty clinics, surgical centers including the Aerodigestive Clinic, the East Building and Rosenberg surgery locations, as well as other satellite surgery centers and all other Phoenix Children’s sites.

 - Rigorous screening: We screen every patient and caregiver who comes to our hospital or clinics for fever and cold or flu-like symptoms.
 We also screen all staff members – every time they enter our hospital or other sites of service.

 - Universal masking: In accordance with CDC guidelines, we require visitors and patients ages 2 and up to wear a mask or face covering at all Phoenix Children’s locations.
 We also require our providers and employees to wear masks continuously after entering any Phoenix Children’s location.

 - Enhanced cleaning: We have implemented enhanced cleaning and disinfecting procedures in patient rooms, operating rooms, clinics and common areas.

 - Staggered patient visits: We are staggering our patient visits and treatment schedules to minimize the number of people in our hospital and clinics at any given time.

 - Social distancing: We have reconfigured common areas across our hospital and clinics to make it easy to maintain six feet of distance from others.